aidanscode/Aidanvel/readme.md

 * Route parameters
 * Easy access to request input ($_GET, $_POST, through one method)
 * Support for method spoofing (so PUT, PATCH, DELETE can be used in forms)
-* Support for different types of responses (i.e. files)
+* Support for different types of responses (i.e. files, json)
 * etc.

 ## Planned Features (TODO)